JamesVeug/AgainstTheStormAPI/ATS_API/README.md

 ## Help

 ### Example Mod
-The API is worked on alongside the Example Mod mod which contains at least 1 of every new feature in the API to ensure everything is working as we expect.
+The API is worked alongside the Example Mod mod which contains at least 1 of every new feature in the API to ensure everything is working as we expect.

 You're encouraged to view all the code and copy+paste anything you require into your own mod.